zachmccabe/beijing/docs/my_bag.md

 #### Shot list

 <span id="shot-list">Shot list</span>.
 The point here is to zero-in on your most important subjects and compositions.
-Doing the research and writing down the critical shots I'll need to bring home helps me think through the process.
+Doing my research and writing down the critical shots I'll need to bring home helps me think through the process.
 This list becomes the road map for the trip.
 Once I've got this sorted out I'll know:

 * What to pack.
 * Which locations will require more scouting.